-S3.2 Operational Strategies and Plans
+S.3.2.
+Operational Strategies and Plans

-Demand management strategies (reducing overall demand and / or reducing peak demands) are covered in Appendix N, Demand Management.
+Demand management strategies (reducing overall demand and / or reducing peak demands) are covered in Appendix N.

-Emergency management processes are covered in Appendix Q, Significant Assumptions, Uncertainties and Risk Management.
+Emergency management processes are covered in Appendix Q.

-S3.3 Maintenance Strategies and Plans
+S.3.3.
+Maintenance Strategies and Plans

-Optimised maintenance programmes are dealt with in Appendix E, Operations and Maintenance.
+Optimised maintenance programmes are dealt with in Appendix E.

-S3.4 Capital Works Strategies
+S.3.4.
+Capital Works Strategies

-Forecast growth and demand and new asset investment programming are detailed in Appendix F, Demand and Future New Capital Requirements.

-Optimised renewal programmes and Asset investment programmes are covered in Appendix I, Capital Requirements for Future Renewals.
+Forecast growth and demand and new asset investment programming are detailed in Appendix F. Optimised renewal programmes and asset investment programmes are covered in Appendix I.

-S3.5 Financial and Funding Strategies
+S.3.5.
+Financial and Funding Strategies

 A robust, long-term financial forecast is developed as the culmination of this phase, which identifies strategies to fund these programmes.
-This section covers how the resource demand of AM can be identified, disclosed and funded.
+This section covers how the resource demand of asset management can be identified, disclosed and funded.